 Juvenile Sex Charges

 A sex offense lawyer can begin working on a mitigation package to prevent your child from being removed from their home and from being charged as an adult.
-If charges have not been filed, negotiations can sometimes prevent criminal charges from being filed or result in the filing of less serious charges.
-Minors should not speak to the police, investigators, or Juvenile Court representatives until they have first consulted with an experienced juvenile sex offense attorney.
+If charges have not been filed, negotiations can sometimes prevent criminal charges from being filed or result in the filing of a less serious charge.

 In situations where there has been an admission of guilt to police or there is strong evidence that is not in your child’s favor, it is not time to give up.
 It is time to demonstrate to the court that treatment and rehabilitation are much better alternatives than detention.